hamzahhisham306/city-explorer-api/README.md

 ## Getting Started
 1. build react application UI
 2. take from form city name.
+3. sent to server side
-3. search in api about city name.
+4. then  search in api about city name.
-4. display the conent about city.
+5. display the conent about city.

 ## Architecture
-Reactjs, BootStrap, css ,axios, LocationIQ
+Reactjs, BootStrap, css, nodejs, axios

 ## Change Log